simonepri/upash/readme.md

 > ℹ️ We invite you to do your homework and research about all of them before
 > talking a choice, our suggestion is to use argon2 if you can.

-## Can I trust the defaults configurations?
+## Can I trust the default configurations?
 All the functions provided comes pre-configured but fine tuning is always a good practice.
 The defaults are maintained by the community and the aim of this project is to